 Other bills designed to fight prescription drug abuse have gained some traction in the Missouri legislature as well.
 One bill would allow pharmacists to prescribe the opiate overdose remedy Narcan.
 This drug can save the life of a person who is overdosing.
 It works on heroin or prescription opiate overdose in a matter of seconds.
 Narcan comes with no potential for abuse.

 Another bill would provide protection from prosecution for people who seek treatment for a person who is overdosing.
 This “Good Samaritan Bill” means that anyone who helps a friend or loved one overdosing would avoid prosecution.
 If they have or use drugs, they will not be prosecuted.

 As of March 2018, Missouri has not yet passed the PDMP bill.
 The opiate and heroin addiction and overdose statistics continue to rise.
 How many more have to die before things change in the Missouri legislature?

 Detox Provides Path Out of Addiction

 Missouri continues to find its own way through the opiate abuse crisis.
 Many Missourian families are wondering what they can do to help their loved ones battle addiction.
 A Missouri network for opiate reform and recovery can’t seem to find a solution.
-If your loved one has a problem with heroin or prescription opiates, we can help.
-Professional addiction treatment is the best option for recovery.
-Serenity House Detox will provide an immediate and effective intervention.
-We will keep your loved one safe and on the path to recovery.
+If your loved one has a problem with heroin or prescription opiates, Serenity House Detox & Recovery can help.
+Our Florida detox centers provide individuals with the best option for recovery.
+Our compassionate professionals will keep your loved one safe and on the path to recovery.
 Call us at 866-294-5306 to help your loved one get clean.